District 3 Commissioner

 About Andrew Bell

 Andrew was born and raised in Decatur, GA.
-Andrew attended two schools in Georgia State House District 85: Snapfinger Elementary and Towers High School.
+Andrew attended two schools in DeKalb County’s District 3: Snapfinger Elementary and Towers High School.
 Andrew grew up during a time where students were able to get after school jobs.
 Andrew worked for various companies in high school including UPS.
-After high school Andrew he obtained a scholarship to an HBCU.
-Andrew attended Mississippi Valley State University (MVSU) briefly and then entered the Marine Corps.
+After high school, Andrew obtained a scholarship to an HBCU.
+Andrew attended Mississippi Valley State University (MVSU) briefly, and then entered the Marine Corps.
 Andrew is a disabled Marine Corps Veteran.
 Andrew worked while being a full-time student and graduated from Georgia State University (GSU) in December of 2004.
 He earned a double-major in the areas of economics and political science.
 Upon graduating he studied abroad in the country of Spain for approximately nine months.
-Upon his return, Andrew briefly relocated to Louisiana where he worked and volunteered, shortly after Hurricane Katrina in 2006.
+Upon his return, Andrew briefly relocated to Louisiana where he worked and volunteered, shortly after Hurricane Katrina in 2005 and 2006.

 Upon his return to the Atlanta, GA area, he began his own business as real estate investor and residential contractor, HomeFolkz, LLC.
 Andrew used his business experiences as a catalyst to partner with other businesses.
 In 2008, Andrew worked for the Federal Aviation Administration (FAA) where he would retire early, in 2014 due an on-the-job injury that occurred while working near the runway.
 Currently, Andrew still runs his business and is father to a beautiful daughter.
 In 2020, Andrew ran as an independent candidate for Georgia House District 85.

 In 2022, Andrew ran in the Democratic primary against the Incumbent for the District 3 Dekalb County Commissioner seat.
-With tenacity, drive, passion, and integrity, Andrew Bell’s goal is to run for Georgia House of Representative District 85 and be the conduit of change!
+With tenacity, drive, passion, and integrity, Andrew Bell’s goal is to run for Georgia House of Representative DeKalb District Commissioner 3 and be the conduit of change!

 What is your motivation behind running?